 Almost every investor has heard the saying, "equities are for long-term investors."
 This philosophy was reinforced in the first half of 2025, which witnessed significant and historical changes in equity movements.
 If you left Earth on January 1 and returned on June 30, you would see that the S&P 500 started the year on a high note and achieved a new high on June 30.
 This is great news for investors.
 However, the first half of this year has also been one of the most volatile first halves ever, with the market experiencing a correction of nearly 20% before rebounding to reach a new high.

 As the second quarter began, many analysts downgraded their annual forecasts, predicting potential doom and gloom for investors for the remainder of 2025.
 In early April, when people thought the world would collapse and the market dipped below 5,000, the outlook seemed bleak.

-Since then, the market has rallied.
-By early May, it regained its year-to-date losses and entered positive territory for the year.
-After advances of approximately 5% in both May and June, the S&P 500 closed the second quarter at all-time highs, leaving investors who stayed with equities feeling joyful once again.
+Since then, the market has rallied and by early May entered positive territory for the year.
+After advances of approximately 5% in both May and June, the S&P 500 closed the second quarter at an all-time high, leaving investors who stayed with equities rewarded once again.